 “My fave soundtrack hasn't changed for years, it's Zelda: A Link to the Past,” Grant Kirkhope says.
 “I remember getting a SNES for Christmas and one of the free games that came with it was The Legend of Zelda: A Link to the Past, I'd never heard of it so I didn't play it straight away.”

 Released in 1991 on the Super Nintendo Entertainment System, A Link to the Past saw Nintendo drop the side-scrolling format of the Zelda II and return to the top-down camera of the original.
 Featuring a massively expanded world, more complex story and plentiful supply of items to obtain — ALttP was the first Zelda title to feature the Master Sword — it was a defining title for Nintendo, and received widespread critical acclaim.
-Thankfully, it wasn’t too long before A Link to the Past’s cartridge wound up slotting into Kirkhope’s SNES to unleash it’s tune.
+Thankfully, it wasn’t too long before A Link to the Past’s cartridge wound up slotting into Kirkhope’s SNES to unleash it’s tunes.

 “When I eventually got round to playing I was in love with the soundtrack from the word go,” Says Kirkhope.
 “Right from the title screen it has quality all over it.
 The main theme itself is easily one of the best video game themes ever created and I loved that little looping tune that plays when you're in the dungeons.
 All in all it's just perfect!”

 The score that won over Kirkhope’s heart was composed, arranged and produced in its entirety by one man: Koji Kondo.
 Though it takes and expands the overworld theme of the original game, it was A Link to the Past that established the heart of the series’ music.
 The influence of A Link to the Past’s style can be felt in every subsequent release in the Legend of Zelda franchise, though that’s no real surprise given he worked on most of them!